Protests over Floyd's death expose raw race relations worldwide

 “If you want to believe that we in the Netherlands do not have a problem with race, you should go ahead and go home,” Jennifer Tosch, founder of Black Heritage Amsterdam Tours, told a crowd in Amsterdam, from where the Dutch West India Company operated ships estimated to have traded 500,000 slaves in the 1600s and 1700s.

-Tosch and others drew a comparison between Floyd’s death and the treatment of black slaves centuries ago.
+Tosch and others drew a comparison between Floyd’s death and the treatment of slaves centuries ago.
 “We have seen this image before as white persecutors and enslavers held down the enslaved and branded them with an iron.”

 In London, a protester held a placard reading “The UK isn’t innocent,” while in Berlin around 2,000 people protested outside the U.S. embassy and two Bundesliga soccer players wore “Justice for George Floyd” shirts on Monday.